Relationship Disclosure Document

 What is the purpose of this document?

-The Canadian Securities Administrators, who govern our registration, require that we deliver to each of our clients a disclosure document which details the nature of our relationship with the client, identifies the services we offer, discloses all of the costs to operate an account and describes the types of risks that a client should consider when making an investment decision.
+The Canadian Securities Administrators, who govern our registration, require that we deliver to each of our clients a disclosure document which details the nature of our relationship with the client, identifies the services we offer, discloses all the costs to operate an account and describes the types of risks that a client should consider when making an investment decision.
 If you have questions related to any of the information contained herein, please do not hesitate to contact your LDIC Representative.
 (See the section below titled, “Who are my contacts at LDIC Inc.”.

 Who is LDIC Inc.?

-LDIC Inc. is a registered Portfolio Manager and an Investment Fund Manager.
-The Firm was founded in 1998.
-LDIC’s main focus was to be a highly disciplined and performance oriented firm offering a genuine investment planning service to its clients.
-Our clients are primarily high net worth individuals, trusts, estates, pension funds, corporations and institutions.
-We also operate a series of proprietary funds which may be applied in the management of client accounts.
-Some of the proprietary funds are mutual funds and are also available through other dealers and advisors.
+LDIC Inc. (referred to throughout this document as “LDIC” or “LDIC Inc.”) is a registered Portfolio Manager and an Investment Fund Manager under applicable securities regulations in Canada.
+Founded in 1998, LDIC’s focus is committed to be a highly disciplined and performance-oriented firm offering a genuine investment planning service to its clients.
+Our clients are primarily high-net-worth individuals, trusts, estates, pension funds, corporations and institutions.
+Additionally, we manage two proprietary funds which may be applied in the management of client accounts.

 What financial products and services does LDIC Inc. provide?

-For smaller accounts, the portfolio may be constructed entirely from units of the LDIC funds as it is not cost effective for smaller accounts to build a segregated or separately managed portfolio.
+For smaller accounts, the portfolio may be constructed entirely from units of the LDIC funds as it is not cost

 What is the role of my Correspondent broker?

 As noted above, you have engaged LDIC to manage your investments on a discretionary basis through separately managed accounts.
+Under this arrangement, your appointed correspondent broker acts as the custodian for your account holdings.

 To facilitate the above arrangement LDIC has entered into a services agreement with the custodian, which sets out each party’s respective roles as described above.
 It further sets out that LDIC will collect certain documentation on behalf of the custodian and that the custodian will obtain LDIC’s consent with respect to any instructions it receives on the account(s).